 - Core data management practices: This is the foundation and storage of consumer, content and transactional data serving the global enterprise.
 It is usually supported by complex extraction, transformation and loading of data into databases that are globally accessible.

 - Engagement Management: This layer of technology interfaces with a physical infrastructure and provides optimization ideas based on user data and recent purchase history, so the eventual experience is contextual to the customer’s needs.

 - Content Channel/Experience Management: This top layer should be flexible, portable and/or disposable.
 Content channels such as YouTube, Facebook or blogs are the marketer’s new “media buy and part of this group.”
 Optimized spends and attribution is the key to success.

-Marketers today are spoilt for choice but need to eventually find the right balance between personalized content, seamless online experience, paid media spends and owned media – to catch customers early when they interact with various touch points during a journey through a robust analytics implementation integrated with other business functions.
+Marketers today are spoilt for choice, but need to define their customer engagement strategies so they can find the right balance between personalized content, seamless online experience, paid media spends and owned media.
+That’s how they’ll catch customers early when they’re interacting with various touch points during their customer journey.